slschram/angular-seed/README.md

 While Angular is client-side-only technology and it is possible to create Angular web apps that do not require a backend server at all, we recommend serving the project files using a local web server during development to avoid issues with security restrictions (sandbox) in browsers.
-The sandbox implementation varies between browsers, but quite often prevents things like cookies, XHR, etc to function properly when an HTML page is opened via the `file://` scheme instead of `http://`.
+The sandbox implementation varies between browsers, but quite often prstep2s things like cookies, XHR, etc to function properly when an HTML page is opened via the `file://` scheme instead of `http://`.

 ### Running the App during Development